 Previously, using various plant models, ergosterol treatment has been shown to induce an early phase of defence reaction characterized by changes in membrane potential, cytosolic calcium level and modification of H+ flux or production of reactive oxygen species (ROS), even in nano-molar concentration (Amborabé et al., 2003; Kasparovsky et al., 2004; Rossard et al., 2006; Vatsa et al., 2011).
-In case of plant infiltration, ergosterol insolubility in water was increased by dissolving it in 2-hydroxypropyl- β -cyclodextrin, which is generally used for solubilisation of different lipophilic compounds (Lochman and Mikes, 2006; Uekama, 2004).
-Exogenous application of ergosterol to tobacco plants induced an accumulation of salicylic acid (SA) together with transcripts of phenylalanine-ammonia lyase (PAL), sesquiterpene cyclase (EAS) and acidic pathogenesisrelated proteins PR1a, PR1b, PR3Q and PR5 (Figure 4) (Lochman and Mikes, 2006).
+In the case of a plant infiltration, the ergosterol insolubility in water was increased by dissolving it in 2-hydroxypropyl-β-cyclodextrin, which is generally used for solubilisation of different lipophilic compounds (Lochman and Mikes, 2006; Uekama, 2004).
+Exogenous application of ergosterol to tobacco plants induced an accumulation of salicylic acid (SA) together with transcripts of phenylalanine-ammonia lyase (PAL), sesquiterpene cyclase (EAS) and acidic pathogenesis-related proteins PR1a, PR1b, PR3Q and PR5 (Figure 4) (Lochman and Mikes, 2006).

-The PAL represents an important regulatory enzyme of secondary metabolism that have important roles in plants defence against pathogens (Dixon and Paiva, 1995; Howles et al., 1996).
-Since, synthesis of salicylic acid is closely related to PAL activation, the measured regulation of enzyme activity after ergosterol application is not surprising (Dadakova et al., 2013).
+The PAL represents an important regulatory enzyme of secondary metabolism that has important roles in plants defence against pathogens (Dixon and Paiva, 1995; Howles et al., 1996).
+As the synthesis of salicylic acid is closely related to PAL activation, the measured regulation of enzyme activity after an ergosterol application is not surprising (Dadakova et al., 2013).

-EAS is an enzyme that plays an important role in the synthesis of sesquiterpene phytoalexins in tobacco in response to various stress stimuli, pathogen and fungal elicitors when increasing concentration of capsidiol after ergosterol treatment in cell suspension has been demonstrated (Kasparovsky et al., 2004).
-However, compared to previously used elicitors such as cryptogein or cellulase from Trichoderma viridae which show maximum expression after 8 hours following the treatment, the induction time for EAS in the case of ergosterol treatment shows a gradual increase within 24 hours (Lochman and Mikes, 2006), similar to that previously observed for methyljasmonate (Keller et al.; Mandujano-Chávez et al., 2000).
+EAS is an enzyme that plays an important role in the synthesis of sesquiterpene phytoalexins in tobacco in a response to various stress stimuli, pathogen and fungal elicitors.
+An increased concentration of capsidiol after an ergosterol treatment in cell suspension has been demonstrated (Kasparovsky et al., 2004).
+However, compared to previously used elicitors such as cryptogein or cellulase from Trichoderma viridae, which show a maximum expression after 8 hours following the treatment, the induction time for EAS in the case of ergosterol treatment shows a gradual increase within 24 hours (Lochman and Mikes, 2006), similar to that previously observed for methyljasmonate (Keller et al. 1998; Mandujano-Chávez et al., 2000).

-The increasing expression of acidic PR1a protein is usually used as a marker of systemic acquired resistance (SAR) although some recent studies demonstrated that its expression may not be link with neither development of SAR nor with an effective resistance phenotype (Block et al., 2005; Conrath, 2006).
+The increasing expression of the acidic PR1a protein is usually used as a marker of systemic acquired resistance (SAR) although some recent studies demonstrated that its expression may not be linked with neither development of SAR nor with an effective resistance phenotype (Block et al., 2005; Conrath, 2006).
 For the group of PR3 proteins, results of previous studies have indicated a chitinase activity leading to decreasing susceptibility to infection by fungi with chitin cell walls (Sela-Buurlage et al., 1993).
-For the group of PR5 proteins called thaumatin-like proteins, an antifungal activity has been previously demonstrated (Vigers et al., 1992).
+For the group of PR5 proteins called thaumatin-like proteins, an antifungal activity has been demonstrated (Vigers et al., 1992).